 Many other courses use green timber and students have to split their wood from the log but students on my courses will find their timber already cut from the plank and sawn to an octagonal profile when they arrive.

 Ladderback chairs are the most popular choice for courses, whether they be of the Gimson/Clissett/Shaker or North Country style.
 These type of chairs allow/encourage plenty of design and creative input from students.
 The contemporary style windsors shown elsewhere on this site are also available to make but only on courses from my own workshop.

 Lunch, tea, coffee etc are included in the cost of the course but materials are extra - in 2016 the materials for a large ladderback armchair cost approximately £50/£60.
 The material charge for the Cotswold 'stick chair' is £100 (if we use Elm for the comb, arms and seat)

 Course Cost (at my own workshop) - £350

 Availability - by arrangement with me unless you enrol on a Summer School course or at West Dean.
-I aim to hold a course each month.

 The pictures shown below are a mixture of examples of students' work and students at work on various stages of chairmaking.